Type 97 automatic cannon: Development and description

 Concerned by reports of Chinese purchases of Vickers six-ton tanks and rising tensions with the Soviet Red Army along the Manchurian border, the IJA issued a requirement for an anti-tank rifle in 1935.
-The Nagoya Arsenal submitted a weapon derived from their copy of the 13.2 mm Hotchkiss M1929 machine gun while the Kokura Arsenal submitted a new design using a 20×125 mm cartridge.
+The Nagoya Arsenal submitted a weapon derived from their copy of the 13.2 mm Hotchkiss M1929 machine gun while the Kokura Arsenal submitted a new design using a 20×124 mm cartridge.
 The first round of testing in March 1936 was not satisfactory and both guns were returned to their designers to rectify problems encountered during the trials.
 The Kokura Arsenal built eight prototypes for the second round of trials held at the Army Infantry School in 1937, after which the IJA rejected the Nagoya weapon.
 It identified several problems that required fixing, and a batch of fifty guns was built for operational trials in 1938.
 After another round of trials in December at the infantry and cavalry schools, the weapon was accepted as the Type 97 Automatic Cannon.

 The gun has a gas-operated delayed-blowback mechanism in which the barrel and receiver also recoiled to help steady the weapon.
 Despite reports that it can fire in full-automatic mode, the weapon is semi-automatic only as it lacks a selector to disable the semi-auto disconnector.
 The Type 97 was the heaviest anti-tank rifle of World War II and weighs 52 kg ready to fire, minus the gun shield, and 68 kg including the shield and four carrying handles, exceeding its design weight of 40 kg.
 It uses a seven-round removable box magazine mounted above the receiver.
 The gun can fire a dozen rounds per minute.
 It has an overall length of 2.09 m and the removable barrel, including the muzzle brake, was 1.065 m (53-calibers) long.

-The Type 97 fired solid-steel armour-piercing-tracer (AP-T), high-explosive-tracer and high-explosive incendiary-tracer shells.
+The Type 97 fired solid-steel armour-piercing-tracer (AP-T), high-explosive-tracer and high-explosive incendiary-tracer shells, weighing about 320 g.
 The initial AP-T round was the Type 97 and it had a softer grade of steel than the later Type 100.
-The 162 g AP-T projectiles had a muzzle velocity of 790 m/s.
+The 162 g AP-T projectiles had a muzzle velocity of 792 m/s.
 Based on a captured Japanese ammunition table, the Type 97 round was credited with the ability to penetrate 30 mm of armour at 90° at a range of 250 m.
 The same table credited it with the ability to penetrate 9 mm of armour at 2000 m.